 The annual City of Sydney Peace Prize Lecture was previously held at the Seymour Centre and Town Hall.
 For the last two years, the Lecture has proved so popular it was moved to the larger capacity Concert Hall of the Sydney Opera House.
 The Lecture has been repeatedly broadcast on ABC radio and demand for copies of transcripts and CDs of the lecture has been high.

-The awarding of the Sydney Peace Prize affords the University of Sydney and the Centre for Peace and Conflict Studies considerable status and prestige, and a high public profile.
+The awarding of the Sydney Peace Prize affords the University of Sydney and the Department of Peace and Conflict Studies considerable status and prestige, and a high public profile.
 It provides a critical and demonstrable link between the corporate community and the University, to the benefit of all involved.
 It receives national and international publicity.

-Hosting of seminars and public presentations (including in conjunction with CPACS)
+Hosting of seminars and public presentations (including in conjunction with DPACS)

 Throughout the year the Sydney Peace Foundation presents special events and seminars with distinguished guests which are open to the public and often free.